kass173/project-3/README.md

 3. A database is used to house the data (SQL, MongoDB, SQLite, etc.).
 (5 points).
 4. The project is powered by a Python Flask API and includes HTML/CSS, JavaScript, and the chosen database.
 (5 points).

-Back End (20 points)
-1. The page created to showcase data visualizations runs without error.
-(5 points).
-2. A JavaScript library not shown in class is used in the project.
-(5 points).
-3. The project conforms to one of the following designs: (10 points) A Leaflet or Plotly chart built from data gathered through web scraping.
-A dashboard page with multiple charts that all reference the same data.
+The page created to showcase out data visualizations runs now without error.
+And their is a JavaScript library that was not shown in class used in the project.
+The project also conforms to A Leaflet and Plotly chart built from data gathered through out datasets.
+Lastly, we now have a dashboard page with multiple charts that all reference the same data.